thomasnield/classpert_emds/section6/classpert_hw6_answers.md

 # Homework 6

-1. Perform a train/test split (with 1/3 of the data as test) on this background color and light/dark font prediction dataset, as well as a confusion matrix using a logistic regresion.
+1. Perform a train/test split on this background color and light/dark font prediction dataset using a logistic regresion.

 ```python